deestbie/console-docs/docs/venom/accountmanage.md

-#	Account Management
+#	Introduction

+This topic provides information about account management.

 ### Who do I contact if I have questions about my account?

 When our Client Services department created your account, you received a Welcome Kit email that included your username/password, login URL, and introductory information.

-If you have additional questions, contact your Client Services representative at support@d2.com.
+If you have additional questions, contact your Client Services representative.

 ### How do I reset my password?